 You might have felt it for weeks, months, or maybe even years, but you cannot deny it any longer – your relationship just isn’t the same as it used to be.
 And not in a good way!
 You have probably spent a good amount of time battling with yourself internally to come to this conclusion.
-If you’re not crystal clear on whether you’re completely and irrevocably love with them or not, then it’s understandable why you’re so concerned.
-Allow us to help you realise your true feelings and calm that inner conflict – here are 5 tell tale signs your relationship is ending.
+If you’re not crystal clear on whether you’re completely and irrevocably in love with them or not, then it’s understandable why you’re so concerned.
+Allow us to help you realize your true feelings and calm that inner conflict – here are five tell-tale signs your relationship is ending.

 1. You don’t fancy each other anymore

 This is one of the biggest signs that you’re on the verge of a break-up.
 Sex isn’t everything in a relationship.
 But it’s a very important part of being with someone.
 Otherwise, you might as well just be friends!
 Perhaps there’s no lust left in your relationship anymore, no desire to have sex, or maybe no sex at all.
 Can you even remember the last time you had sex?
 When you don’t fancy each other anymore, sex can feel more like a chore – rather than you should be having sex, even though you don’t necessarily want to.
 That makes it awkward.
 This can come as quite a shock if you’re used to your sex life being on top form.
 We hate to be the bearer of bad news, but losing that physical, passionate side to the relationship is often the first thing to go before you part ways for good.